Optimization-based Unfolding in High-Energy Physics: Preliminaries

 \subsection{Log-likelihood maximization}

 An alternative and statistically well-motivated framework formulates unfolding as a likelihood maximization problem~\cite{cowan1998statistical}.
-Instead of inverting the response matrix, one determines the true distribution $\boldsymbol{z}$ that maximizes the probability of observing the measured data $\boldsymbol{n}$ given the detector response.
+Instead of inverting the response matrix, one estimates the underlying true distribution $\boldsymbol{z}$ that maximizes the probability of observing the measured data $\boldsymbol{n}$ given the detector response.

 Assuming Poisson-distributed counts in each bin, the log-likelihood can be written as

 where $\mu_i$ is given by Eq.~\eqref{eqn:folding_R}.
 To stabilize the solution, a regularization term is added:

 The parameter $\lambda$ controls the strength of the regularization.
 Choosing $\lambda$ appropriately is crucial to balance variance and bias.
 A common smoothness prior penalizes large curvature of the unfolded distribution.
 In the continuous limit, this can be expressed as